Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 Goal
 ----

+- We discuss the fastq sequence format, that contains information on sequence and it's associated quality scores
+- We will explore the output from kraken, which is used to detect contamination of in our sequencing data
-- We will perform quality control on raw illumina fastq reads to detect contamination and assess the quality of reads using Kraken and FastQC.
+- We will explore the output of FastQC, which is used to evaluate the quality of our sequencing data
-- We will clean reads by removing low quality reads and adapters using Trimmomatic, and check its performance using FastQC.
+- We will clean reads by removing low quality reads and adapters using Trimmomatic, and check its performance using FastQC

 Overview of Genomics Pipeline
 -----------------------------